-Finding the Duden Waterfalls Dolmus
+Finding the Right Dolmus to Duden Waterfalls

 We asked our hotel how to get to the Upper Duden Waterfalls and they advised us to walk to Dogu Karaji Taksi station where lots of buses and dolmuses leave.
 There we should find a dolmus to Duden Waterfalls.

 That was a noisy place with lots of traffic and people and we had no idea which dolmus to choose.
 So we kept asking people until the dolmus bus CV17 came where they pushed us in.

 The journey took quite a long time since the traffic was slow, but it really was an interesting journey among locals and we saw many newly-built suburbs on the way to the waterfalls.

 The bus left us at the gate of a park where we paid a small fee to get in.
 The park was pretty and shady and it seemed to be popular with the locals.

 Surprisingly there weren’t hardly any international tourists, at least when we visited.

 Lots of people had come here for a picnic and lots of selfies were being taken.
 We also found a small mosque in a hidden corner of the park.